tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 infrastructure (referred to as the clearnet in this paradigm).
 Unlike VPNs and the Tor network, which are built to communicate with the Internet anonymously, I2P works as a decentralized network that operates within the Internet, i.e. an Internet within the Internet.
 Interaction is done on a peer-to-peer (node-to-node) level and there is no centralized authority that handles the network or keeps track of the active peers.
-A node in the network can either be a server that hosts a darknet service, or a client who accesses said servers to use their services [[6]].
-Tor and VPNs, on the other hand, have centralized authorities where the messages/data and network are managed.
+A node in the network can either be a server that hosts a darknet service, or a client who accesses the servers and services hosted by other nodes [[6]].
+Tor and VPNs on the other hand, have centralized authorities where the messages/data and network are managed.
 Since I2P works within its own network, it is primarily made up of anonymous and hidden sites (called *eepsites*) that exist only within this network and are only accessible to people using I2P.
 These sites can easily be created using an **I2PTunnel** service that uses a standard web server.